AWS Service Catalog connector

 To create a configuration for the AWS Service Catalog connector

-Follow the Adding or updating a configuration instructions in the BMC Integration Service documentation to create the configuration for the AWS Service Catalog connector.
+Follow the instructions in the BMC Integration Service documentation to create the configuration for the AWS Service Catalog connector.

 Additionally, configure the following fields:

 - Region—The value of the AWS region.